Page Contents

 - Get a claim form from the insurance company.

-- Request proof of claim form from the insurance company.
+- Request a proof of claim form from the insurance company.

 Life insurance proceeds are not part of estate funds when there are named beneficiaries.